syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 #### Line backcolor

 Background format of a line can be customized using `SetLineBackColor` method, where line number, fill complete line or text area and format can be specified.
-Below code is an simple example for setting backcolor and bordercolor for a line.
+Below code is an simple example for setting backcolor and border color for a line.

 {% tabs %}